ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 The `TValue` generic type is also supported for cell renderers / editors by `ICellRendererParams<TData, TValue>` and `ICellEditorParams<TData, TValue>` respectively.

-### Typed: TValue | undefined
+### Typed: TValue | null | undefined

-For a number of events and callbacks when a generic interface is provided the `value` property is typed as `TValue | undefined` instead of `any`.
-This is because it is possible for the `value` property to be undefined under certain grid configurations.
+For a number of events and callbacks when a generic interface is provided the `value` property is typed as `TValue | null | undefined` instead of `any`.
+This is because it is possible for the `value` property to be `undefined` under certain grid configurations, and it can be `null` when cell editing is enabled and the value has been deleted.

 ## Context: \<TContext\>